xize/Cipher/README.md

 in order to install this to your keepass you need to copy all the exe and dll files to your keepass installation directory. inside that directory you will find a folder 'plugins', just past them there and restart keepass.

+once you started keepass go to tools and find the text "Cipher" on older versions it is called "QR code".

 ### Contributions
 Contributions are always welcome.